learn-co-curriculum/dsc-introduction-to-time-series/README.md

 Comparing box and whisker plots by consistent intervals is a useful tool.
 Within an interval, it can help to spot outliers (dots above or below the whiskers).

 Across intervals, we can look for multiple year trends, seasonality, and other structural information that could be modeled.
-Seasonality is generally not a thing in financial data, but in the lab that follows you'll, explore visualizing seasonal temperature data!
+Seasonality is generally not a thing in financial data, but in the lab that follows you'll explore visualizing seasonal temperature data!

 ## Time series heat maps

 A matrix of numbers can be plotted as a surface, where the values in each cell of the matrix are assigned a unique color.
-This is called a heatmap, as larger values can be drawn with warmer colors (yellows and reds) and smaller values can be drawn with cooler colors (blues and greens).
+This is called a heat map, as larger values can be drawn with warmer colors (yellows and reds) and smaller values can be drawn with cooler colors (blues and greens).
 Like the box and whisker plots, we can compare observations between intervals using a heat map.

 In the case of our NYSE dataset, the observations can be arranged into a matrix of year-columns and month-rows, with monthly returns in the cell for each day.
 A heat map of this matrix can then be plotted.

-We'll now create a heatmap of the Minimum Daily Temperatures data.
+We'll now create a heatmap of the minimum daily temperatures data.
 The `matshow()` function from the matplotlib library is used as no heatmap support is provided directly in Pandas.
+In the following cell, we will:

-1. Rotate (transpose) the `nyse_annual` dataframe as a new matrix so that each row represents one year and each column one day.
+1. Rotate (transpose) the `nyse_annual` DataFrame as a new matrix so that each row represents one year and each column one day.
 This provides a more intuitive, left-to-right layout of the data.

-2. Use `matshow()` function to draw a heatmap for the transposed yearly matrix.
-Details on matshow can be accessed [here](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.matshow.html).
+2. Use [`matshow()`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.matshow.html) function to draw a heatmap for the transposed yearly matrix.

 ```python